HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 - deleteFileLink_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD and the actual function of the ms.
 - updateFileLink_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD and the actual function of the ms.
 - retrieveFileedService_ms.php __==finished==__ Should keep existing name even though it is not aligned with CRUD.
 In this case, a more general name is preferable as it better describes the microservice's function.
+- getFileedService_ms.php __==finished==__ New filename: "retrieveAllFileedServiceData_ms.php", even though it is not aligned with CRUD.
+In this case, a more general name is preferable as it better describes the microservice's function.

 <br>